cloudmesh-community/fa18-516-29/project-report/report.md

 	   ```bash
            cat ~/.ssh/sshkey_rsa.pub >> ~/.ssh/authorized_keys
 	   ```
-           This will create an entry for the user ubuntu in the authorized keys.
+           This will create an entry for the user ubuntu in the authorized_keys file.

    vi.
 Copy the file authorized_keys to all the datanodes instances in '~/.ssh' folder through winscp.